iamazeem/fluent-plugin-protobuf-http/README.md

 ### Bundler

-Add following line to your Gemfile:
+Add the following line to your Gemfile:

 ```ruby
 gem 'fluent-plugin-protobuf-http'